Pirkn/Leaad/Backend/API_DOCUMENTATION.md

 2. **CORS**: Configured to allow specific origins only
 3. **Input Validation**: Implement proper input validation for all endpoints
 4. **HTTPS**: Use HTTPS in production environments
-5. **User Isolation**: Products are isolated by user_id to prevent unauthorized access
+5. **User Isolation**: Products and karma posts are isolated by user_id to prevent unauthorized access
+6. **Image Storage**: Generated images are stored securely with signed URLs that expire

 ## Development